xmos/lib_device_control/lib_device_control/doc/rst/lib_control.rst

 .....

-The transport task receives its natural unit of data, such as I2C transaction, or USB request, and calls a processing function on it from the library, passing in the whole array of xC interfaces.
+The transport task receives its natural unit of data, such as I2C transaction, or USB request, and calls a processing function on it from the library.
+At the same time it passes in the whole array of xC interfaces which connect to all of the controlled tasks.

-The library's functionality happens inside the function that is called and once a command is complete, an xC interface call is made to pass the command over to the controlled entity.
+The library's logic happens inside the function that is called and once a command is complete, an xC interface call is made to pass the command over to the controlled entity.

-The receiving tasks then receive a write or read command over an xC interface.
+The receiving task then receives a write or read command over the xC interface.

 Over I2C slave, the command is split into multiple I2C transactions::